Glavo/kala-retro8/README.md

-# Kala Retro8 - use modern Java 9+ syntax and JPMS when targeting Java 8
+# Kala Retro8 - Gradle plugin for use modern Java 9+ syntax and JPMS when targeting Java 8

 > Make Java 8 Great Again.